PatrickShaw/weather-app/UML/Sequence_Diagrams/SequenceDiagramREADME.md

 # Sequence Diagram README
 We have provided a few interaction diagrams show casing what goes on for a few selected use cases to help develop a general fell of how our system works.

 For sequence diagrams we have shown the normal flow for each use case.

+Images of the sequence diagram can be found in `./images`, pdf versions can be found in `./pdf`

 ## Notes:
 The software used to draw the sequence diagram did not render lifeline bars.